fluty84/backend-bootcamp/README.md

 - /messages
   - Method GET =>
-  - Response: a JSON with database's messages
+  - Response: a JSON with database's messages with MESSAGE's model

 ### Business Decisions